-- 100% of the cost of recreational and social activities for employees are deductible, which includes holiday parties, picnics, and social gatherings.
+- 100% of the cost of recreational and social activities for employees is deductible, which includes holiday parties, picnics, and social gatherings.

-- 100% of the cost of meals to employees at de minimis benefit (small amount, on occasion).
+- 100% of the cost of meals to employees at de minimis benefit (a small amount, on occasion).
 This includes things like office snacks or small meals like pizza for employees working overtime.

 - 100% of employee meals if promoting goodwill in the community, such as participating in a community event or a charitable organization